Fernando-A-Rocha/mta-discord-webhooks/README.md

 end
 ```

 In large scale usage, you may want to avoid repeating code and having to check the return values everywhere you call discord_webhooks functions.
-You can enable the **error logging setting** in [config.lua](/discord_webhooks/config.lua) that will automatically log any validation or argument errors to the debug console.
+You can enable the **error logging setting** in [config.lua](/discord_webhooks/custom/config.lua) that will automatically log any pre-request errors to the debug console.

 ## Example implementations